Suprija/movieassignment/README.md

 INSTALLING :

-If there exist any tables by the name 'users','info','profile','role','user_role', please delete them using the command :
+If there exist any tables by the name 'user','info','profile','role','user_role', please delete them using the command :

 drop table < name of the table >;